Accessibility links

 Please do contact us at Finnies for guidance on LBTT.

 Are you still on track for retirement?
-Capital gains tax and the family home Child Benefit charge Dividend nil-rate Does your estate planning pass the test?
-Furnished holiday lettings Giving to charity Inheritance tax - a summary Land and Building Transaction Tax Land Transaction Tax Lasting Powers of Attorney Making a will and other related matters Personal tax - self assessment Personal tax - when is income tax and capital gains tax payable?
-Planning for a year's prosperity Repayment of student loans Separation and divorce Stamp Duty Land Tax Statutory Residence Test Supporting your children
+Capital gains tax and the family home Child Benefit charge Dividends and interest Does your estate planning pass the test?
+Furnished holiday lettings Charitable giving Inheritance tax - a summary Land and Building Transaction Tax Land Transaction Tax Lasting Powers of Attorney Making a will and other related matters Personal tax - self assessment Personal tax - when is income tax and capital gains tax payable?
+Planning for a year's prosperity Repayment of student loans Stamp Duty Land Tax Statutory Residence Test Supporting your children

 Connect with us